 - If incumbent Board Directors are approved by the Board to fill all vacancies, they will be acclaimed and no election will be held.

-- If there are additional vacancies, the Board will approve the most qualified nominees to create a slate for election by Members, which will be conducted through the fall issue of Connections.
+- If there are additional vacancies, the Board will approve the most qualified nominees to create a slate for election by Members.
 This will be a confirmation election, where Members will be asked to vote “yes” or “no” for each candidate.
 A simple majority of “yes” over “no” votes will elect a candidate.

 The Board has established four standing committees (each with a clear purpose and terms of reference) to assist it in the responsible discharge of its duties.